Meet Richard Rekhy who went from a mid-sized accounting firm to becoming the CEO at KPMG India

 - Hi, I am Richard Rekhy, a Chartered Accountant who dared to dream big.

-- Did all of this come about easily to me?
-Not at all, however, the challenges and adversities I faced only strengthened my resolve to make it big.
+- Did all of this come about easily?
+Not at all!
+However, the challenges I faced only strengthened my determination to make it big.

-- Here is my journey of how I rose to be the CEO of KPMG through sheer hard work, by following my gut, and never ever straying away from my values irrespective of the temptations.
+- Here is my journey of how I rose to be the CEO of KPMG through sheer hard work, and never ever straying away from my values irrespective of the temptations.

 First-person in my family to become a CA